Rivalz-ai/ADCS-docs/Adaptor-Developer-Guide.md

 5. **Validate Final Output**: Ensure the final output meets the expected format and quality
 6. **Inspect LLM Interactions**: Review how core LLMs are processing the inputs
 7. **Verify Static Context Usage**: Confirm static context is properly applied
-8. **Analyze Input Aggregation**: For multi-input adaptors, verify that inputs are being combined correctly
+8. **Check Aggregation Logic**: Ensure that multi-input aggregation is performed according to static context instructions
 9. **Validate ID References**: Ensure all ID references are correct and components exist

 ## Conclusion

 By following this guide, you should now be able to create complex adaptor graphs that combine various providers and adaptors to process and format data for blockchain applications.
 Remember to design your graphs with modularity, reusability, and clear data flow in mind.
 The inclusion of core LLMs and static context provides additional flexibility and intelligence to your adaptors, enabling more sophisticated processing and decision-making capabilities.

-When working with multiple inputs, carefully consider your aggregation strategy to ensure that the combined result accurately reflects the information from all sources.
+For multi-input adaptors, always include clear aggregation instructions in the static context to ensure inputs are combined correctly according to your specific requirements.
+By default, simple text concatenation is used for combining outputs, but you can specify more complex aggregation logic in the static context when needed.

 Always use unique, consistent IDs to ensure proper referencing between components in your adaptor graph.